Ramyasri227/learn_git_branching/README.md

 **Section1**

+In Section 1, we will discuss Git commit, branch, merge, and rebase with the help of this section, we will understand how these commands are used in Git.

+**Section2**

-In Section we will discuss about the git commit,branch,merge and rebase, with the help of the section1 we get to know about the how can use this commands.
+In these Section2 we will discuss about the Git HEAD, Detaching Head, Relative References (^) & (~) and Revert with the help of this section we will understand how these commands are used in Git.

+**Section3**